austinmama/vsrx/readiness.md

 7. Select one of the three actions you would like to check for readiness, then select **Run check**.
 8. The details page for your vSRX displays again, as do the test results in the readiness check module.

-Ensure the status for any task you wish to perform is Ready before beginning that task.
+Ensure the status for any action you wish to perform is Ready before beginning that action.
 {: important}

 The following section provides details on the various readiness status conditions your check may return.